mlvl/Hierarchie/README.md

 #Hierarchie

-*A STRUCTURED DISPLAY OF TOPICS FROM DISCUSSION SURROUNDING THE MH-370 DISAPPEARANCE*
+*A structured display of topics from discussion surrounding the MH-370 disappearance.*

 ![ScreenShot](app/img/full.png)